elkebir-group/PhySigs/README.md

 ### getBIC

-Given a normalized feature matrix $P$ , estimated exposures $E$, and signature matrix $S$, this function returns the Bayesian information criterion based on the error between the reconstructed feature matrix $SE$ and  the normalized feature matrix $P$.
+Given a normalized feature matrix, estimated exposures, and signature matrix, this function returns the Bayesian information criterion based on the error between the reconstructed feature matrix and the normalized feature matrix.

 ```R
 # Get BIC for exposure matrix from best set of k clusters.